markrebec/canfig/README.md

 end
 ```

-Users of your gem could then configure it with `MyGem.configure`, for example in a rails initializer.
+Users of your gem could then configure it with `MyGem.configure`.

 ```ruby
 MyGem.configure do |config|